QwikDev/qwik/src/core/component/LIFE_CYCLE.md

 7. The new `TRANSIENT` state is assigned to `QComponent`.
 At this point, the component is fully rehydrated and can be used for rendering or event handling.
 8. `[OnRender]`: This invokes the `MyComp’s render function, which produces JSX nodes to be reconciled against the DOM.
 9. The result of `[OnRender]` and reconciliation is that the `<my-comp>` host-element now contains `MyComp’s view fully rendered..
 10. `dehydrate()`: At some point, the server determines that the SSR is finished and the rendered applications should be sent to the client.
 The first step is to serialize all of the data into the DOM.
-This method locates all of the components and triggers the `[OnDehydrate]` hook.
+This method locates all of the components and triggers the `[OnPause]` hook.
-11. `[OnDehydrate]` is responsible for doing the reverse of `[OnHydrate]`.
+11. `[OnPause]` is responsible for doing the reverse of `[OnHydrate]`.
 The method is responsible for releasing any resources which the `[OnHydrate]` acquired and which are stored in `TRANSIENT` state.
 12. Qwik serializes the `STATE` of the component into the DOM.
 At this point, the `QComponent` is released and is available for garbage collection.
-13. After `dehydrate()` completes, the DOM can be serialized to HTML and sent to the client.
+13. After `snapshot()` completes, the DOM can be serialized to HTML and sent to the client.
 14. The client receives the HTML and deserializes it into DOM.
 15. The deserialized DOM contains the `<my-comp {STATE}>` element along with its serialized state.
 The components are deserialized lazily.
 Only when `QComponent` instance is needed does it go through the deserialization process.
 16. If a component is needed, it can go through a rehydration process.
 First, the component’s state is parsed from the DOM and passed to the `QComponent`